I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Interview Summary:

 Laszlo was the only child of Aranka and Miklos Roman, born in Budapest in 1940.
 Thus, he was only five at the end of the war and has limited memories, but was told about life in Budapest during German occupation by his parents.
 His family were amongst those in designated ‘yellow star’ protected houses.
 It was mandatory to display the yellow star at the entrance to all apartments and families were frequently allocated just one room each, so Laszlo does remember the cramped conditions, but also that he was never hungry, which must have been unusual.
 He and his parents survived, but at some point, his father was taken to join a forced labour brigade, compulsory for all Jewish males as an alternative to the regular army, from which Jews were prohibited by Hungarian anti-semitic laws pre-dating WW2.
 Run by the home-grown fascist Arrow Cross militia, many Jews died during forced labour.
 Laszlo recounts that brigade workers endured terrible conditions and were treated as expendable collateral damage, forced to walk through terrains to activate mines, clearing the way for the regular army.
 His father escaped ‘by a miracle’, avoiding deportation by a split-second decision not to get on a train and managing to find his way back to Budapest.
 He mentions that Jews living in rural areas were rounded up and deported to death camps first, and that the Jews of Budapest fared better.
-Although he doesn’t remember this himself as he was too young, he refers to thousands of Jews from the Budapest Ghetto massacred by the Iron Cross on the banks of the Danube, first being forced to remove their shoes which were valuable, then being shot in the back before falling into the water.
+Although he doesn’t remember this himself as he was too young, he refers to thousands of Jews from the Budapest Ghetto massacred by the Arrow Cross on the banks of the Danube, first being forced to remove their shoes which were valuable, then being shot in the back before falling into the water.
 When he was older, he remembers shuddering every time he passed the murder site.

 After war ended, the communist regime of the Soviet liberators remained.
 Laszlo’s family became ‘class A aliens’, probably because his father owned property and/or a business, and were forcibly relocated to a small village in northern Hungary.
 There were few Jews in the elementary school he attended and when the parents of Kati, his special friend, discovered he was Jewish, they put an end to the friendship.
 After a while, he and his parents were allowed back to the outskirts of Budapest at Budakeszi.
 From there he travelled to the Jewish Gymnasium where he received his secondary education until the family left Hungary in 1957.
 He met his future wife Mari at the gymnasium.
 Their emigration was prompted by the ’56 Uprising, although Laszlo does not have any particular memories of that event as they were living outside the centre of Budapest where the fighting took place.
 Laszlo and parents were able to emigrate from Hungary without difficulty and entered the UK shortly afterwards by standard immigration but without a word of English.
 He learnt while studying for O and A levels at City of Westminster College, London.
 This led to a BSc in chemical engineering at London University, followed by a career in the same field.
 He is married to Mari and they have two children, Dani and Thalia, a lawyer and doctor, and a number of grandchildren.
 He is happy to be British and says that any Jew who survived the war did so through a miracle ‘as they wanted to kill us all’.